Salmon has got to be one of the tastiest fish in the world.

 What is Lox?
 Lox Vs Smoked Salmon

-Traditionally speaking, lox is made using the belly of the salmon which has been salt brined or cured.
+Traditionally, lox is made using the belly of the salmon, which has been salt-brined or cured.

-Lox is far richer than other styles of smoked salmon and has a very silky texture and is almost translucent in color.
+Lox is far richer than other styles of smoked salmon has a very silky texture, and is almost translucent in color.

-Nowadays, in general, Lox is less traditional and made from all parts of the salmon, however, true smokers will always stay true to its original history and use only the belly (it pays to try and find a more traditional product for a better flavor).
+Nowadays, Lox is generally less traditional and made from all parts of the salmon.
+However, true smokers will always stay true to the salmon’s original history and use only the belly (it pays to try and find a more traditional product for a better flavor).

-The belly of the salmon has much more fat than the rest of the salmon, and in my eyes is much more delicious.
+The belly of the salmon has much more fat than the rest, and in my eyes is much more delicious.

 Farmed Scottish Salmon is the best type of salmon for hot smoking.
 Wild fish don’t have a high enough fat content for hot-smoking.